 In addition, there are two different types of secured loans: recourse and nonrecourse loans.
 For a nonrecourse loan, the only way the lender can get its money back in case of default is by seizing the asset, and if there's not enough money to satisfy the debt from the asset, too bad for the lender.
 The lender has no "recourse" against any of the borrower's other assets.
 A recourse loan is different: in case of default, the lender can seize and sell the asset, and if there's not enough money to satisfy the debt, the lender is now an unsecured creditor for the remaining balance (the deficiency) and can go after any of the borrower's other assets, such as her bank account.
-Foreclosure wipes out the lender's interest in the land, which means that the land can then be resold free
+Foreclosure wipes out the lender's interest in the land, which means that the land can then be resold free of the lender's interest.
+However, with a recourse loan, foreclosure will not wipe out the borrower's debt, if it is greater than the foreclosure sale amount.

-18 At common law, the equity of redemption allowed the mortgagor to redeem the property from the mortgagee.
+&lt;sup>18 At common law, the equity of redemption allowed the mortgagor to redeem the property from the mortgagee.
 This equity of redemption was extinguished by foreclosure sale.
 In about half of the states, there is also a statutory right to redeem the property from the purchaser at a foreclosure sale for a certain period of time.
 This right is rarely used, because most people would already have paid, if they could, before the sale.